 One of my favorite names for God is found in Genesis 17.
 God appears to Abram and says…

 “I am God the Almighty” “A ni El Shaddai” (el-shadd-i).

 Everyone in the ancient world believed in a god… most believed in many gods.
 We call them idols (literally means “block of wood”… I love that!)
 How did the ancients know which god was the real or best god?
 They had a very easy test… the strongest or mightiest god was the real god!

 So, God appears to Abram and said, Abram, I am the true God because I am the ALL Mighty God.
 Literally, El means god and shaddai means mighty.
 Why God used that “nickname” to show who He was to Abram is so interesting!

 But God, El Shaddai was about to show Abram just how mighty of a God He was!
-God changed Abram’s name to Abraham… “father of a multitude of nations”!
+God changed Abram’s name to Abraham which meant “father of a multitude of nations”!

-What are you facing that needs a might God?
+What are you facing that needs a mighty God?
 Are you carrying something heavy?
 Do you need to see God’s mighty power in your life?

 Don’t turn to other things (blocks of wood) to help you!
 You have El Shaddai, the Almighty God, who loves you more than you could ever imagine, to help you.
 Just ask and keep on asking!

 God is also known as Jehovah-jireh (Genesis 22), the God Who Provides!
 Our Almighty God will provide what you need, what you really need!

 Here are some other names of God that give us a glimpse into His wonderful character…